A 30-Second Fix: How to Turn Off Text-to-Speech on iPhone?

 Step 2.
 Next, scroll down and see Announce Notification.

 Step 3.
-After that, toggle off the Announce Notification, and the features should be disabled.
+After that, toggle off the Announce Notification to turn off read notification on iPhone.

 FAQs about How to Turn Off Text to Speech on iPhone